Few leaders have earned a reputation for being an exceptional talent developer… but they’re out there.

 I have never seen anyone’s career development be fast tracked using this approach.

-Organizations that are serious about talent development make career development conversations a separate process.
+Organizations that are serious about career development make career development conversations a separate process.
 When they do, they signal to their managers that one of their key responsibilities is the development of their staff.
 Employees, in turn, get the message that their employer cares about them enough to develop them.

 Average companies tack career development discussions onto the last section of the performance review.
 World-class talent developers make career development discussions a separate process.
 Click To Tweet

 Integrate with Corporate Strategy

 Most mediocre companies think of their strategic priorities in this order:

 - Profit – What number are we trying to hit?